grafana/backstage-plugin-grafana-catalog/README.md

-# @internal/plugin-catalog-backend-module-grafana-service-model
+# @grafana/backstage-plugin-grafana-catalog

-The grafana-service-model backend module for the catalog plugin.
+The grafana-service-model backend module for the Backstage catalog.

-_This plugin was created through the Backstage CLI_
+Currently this plugin will not work with, well, anything.
+Stay tuned for more information about a Backstage/Grafana integration.